 Fortunately for educator-curators, Creative Commons licensed resources are finding their own spaces for content and integrating with popular search sites, making it easier to discover and use material (many of which are listed below under Spotlight on Repositories).
 But before you begin to explore the various sites, it is worth reviewing some basic search strategies.
 (Note: There are more specific strategies if you are searching more organized resources such as library databases.)

 Most searches begin with a straightforward keyword search.
 It pays to take a few moments to consider the best keywords to use.
 For example, suppose you are searching for information on a game you can use to teach a concept in a chemistry class.
 If you plug in chemistry game, you would expect the search engine to return anything with chemistry or game in the searchable information.
 But what if game isn’t the best word to use?
 Perhaps what you are really after is a simulation?
 Would your search find for you what you want?

 Think of different words that other people may use to describe something.
 You may reveal hidden gems, especially when searching a resource that lacks a defined organizational structure (i.e., the Web)!

 For example, even for something as common as a writing utensil, consider all the ways different people may choose to describe the object and how that might impact either finding what they describe or understanding what the object is.

+Here is a quick review of how to use limiters or Boolean Operators.
 Learning how to use limiters—or Boolean operators—can save you a lot of search time.
 Boolean operators are the words “AND,” “OR,” and “NOT.”
 They are small words with a lot of search power!

 For example, suppose you are attempting a basic search to find information on learner motivation at postsecondary institutions.
 You identify “colleges” and “universities” as your basic search terms.